jake-d37/local-ollama-agent/README.md

     - Include `--ignore` tag to ensure this isn't inclulded in memory
 - Possibility to send HTTP request to this and run that through Ollama
     - Can act as your home server to call from your phone etc.

+### Next steps (project maintainability)

+- Add CI tests that check that the required folders exist
+- Add test runner for personal tools